remarkjs/remark-lint/readme.md

 ```

 In addition, you can also provide configuration comments to turn a rule
 on or off inside a file.
-Note that you cannot change what a setting,
+Note that you cannot change a setting, such as
-such as `maximum-line-length`, just whether they are shown or not.
+`maximum-line-length`, just whether messages are shown or not.
 Read more about configuration comments in
-[**remark-message-control**][message-control]s documentation.
+[`remark-message-control`][message-control]s documentation.

 The following file will warn twice for the duplicate headings: